cds-snc/covid-alert-app/e2e/README.md

 # End to end testing with Detox

+## Environment Setup

+It is reccomended these tests are run from a terminal prompt with unlimited lines of scroll-back.

+Instructions for iTerm2: open Preferences -> open "Profiles" tab -> *your profile* -> open "Terminla" sub top-bar tab -> ✓ check "Unlimited Scrollback"

 ## iOS setup

-1. Follow main repo install instructions, then from a shell open in the repo run:
+1. Follow main repo install instructions
+2. then, from a shell open in the repo run:

-2. `brew tap wix/brew && brew  install applesimutils`
+   `brew tap wix/brew && brew install applesimutils`
-3. Ensure project builds in Xcode
+3. be sure the project builds in Xcode

 ## Android setup